 Polar Bear Local Post

-(now defunct)
+(Now defunct)

-and information about local posts in general
+and information about local posts in general, including

-This 1984 first day cover of the Alaska Statehood issue features a local post stamp (some prefer to refer to it as a label), and features artwork by well known philatelic artist Steven Caddick.
+This 1984 first day cover of the Alaska Statehood USPS issue features a local post stamp (some prefer to refer to it as a label), and features artwork by well known philatelic artist Steven Caddick.
 The proprietor of the Polar Bear Local Post was the late Paul Mills, who was an ASPP member.
 This is simply a strikingly beautiful local post cover, and one of the very few Arctic local posts I have seen, and I am speaking of modern-day local posts.
 To the best of my knowledge, this local post is defunct, and ended operation sometime in the mid-1980's, with the passing of its owner.
-If I am mistaken about that, someone who knows might please let me know.
+If I am mistaken about that, someone who knows specifics might please let me know.

 Modern-day local posts became popular when the late Herman Herst, prominent philatelist and author, operated his